Kenya

 YSD Machakos

-Although the World Health Organization (WHO) and the United Nations Children’s Fund (UNICEF) estimate that almost 89 percent of Kenyan children are fully vaccinated against diphtheria, tetanus, and pertussis, many children throughout Kenya still miss out on basic life-saving immunizations against vaccine-preventable diseases.2 MOMENTUM Routine Immunization Transformation and Equity works with the Ministry of Health and local stakeholders in Homa Bay and Vihiga counties to strengthen routine immunization platforms so that Kenyans receive the lifesaving vaccines they need.
-We help strengthen planning so that immunization services reach every community, strengthening the supply of vaccines and engaging communities to get vaccinated, using data for decision-making, supportive supervision, facility-based mentorship, and capacity strengthening.
+Although the World Health Organization (WHO) and the United Nations Children’s Fund (UNICEF) estimated that nearly 91 percent of Kenyan children were fully vaccinated against diphtheria, tetanus, and pertussis (DTP) in 2021, many children still miss out on immunizations against vaccine-preventable diseases.2 MOMENTUM Routine Immunization Transformation and Equity works with the Ministry of Health and local stakeholders in Homa Bay and Vihiga counties to support routine immunization so that Kenyans receive lifesaving vaccines.
+We also support planning so that services reach all communities, strengthening vaccine supply, engaging communities in vaccination, using data for decision-making, and providing supportive supervision and mentorship.

-Maternal mortality in Kenya remains high: 5,000 Kenyan mothers die of pregnancy-related causes each year.3 MOMENTUM Country and Global Leadership is working with the Kenyan Government and other stakeholders to help them implement strategies and tools to end preventable maternal mortality and track maternal deaths.
+Maternal mortality in Kenya is high: in 2017, 5,000 Kenyan mothers died of pregnancy-related causes.3 MOMENTUM Country and Global Leadership is working with the Kenyan Government and other stakeholders to implement strategies and tools to end preventable maternal mortality and track maternal deaths.

 We are also working with the Ministry of Health and other stakeholders to conduct a landscape analysis of respectful maternity care implementation, using evidence from qualitative research to identify drivers of disrespect and abuse and co-designing targeted interventions.
-Learning from this process will inform a review of the national package for training for health workers and advocacy to policymakers.
+Learnings from this process will inform a review of the national package for training health workers and will be used for advocacy with policymakers.

-MOMENTUM Country and Global Leadership works with Jacaranda Health, a Kenyan non-governmental organization, to better tailor their text-messaging platform to provide mothers with information about postpartum family planning.
-In addition to this work, MOMENTUM is working with the Government of Kenya to increase demand for and access to the hormonal intrauterine device (IUD) as part of the broader mix of long-acting reversible contraceptives.
+MOMENTUM Country and Global Leadership works with Jacaranda Health, a Kenyan nongovernmental organization, to better tailor their text messaging program to provide mothers with information about postpartum family planning.
+MOMENTUM is also partnering with the Government of Kenya to increase demand for and access to the hormonal intrauterine device (IUD) as part of the broader mix of long-acting reversible contraceptives.

 Check out our research on expanding hormonal IUD access in Kenya and Zambia.